oStenvall/Encoder-Decoder-title-generator/README.md

 pip install -r requirements.txt
 ```
 ## How to train
-To train 6 different models with default parameters set in main.py\
+Run the following:

 ```python
 python main.py
 ```
+to train 6 different models with default parameters set in main.py
 ## How to evaluate a saved model

 ```python